myusri/sja1105-test/README.md

 transaction, or it can be split into multiple transactions, based on the generic loader format below.

-Configuration need to be restarted if the previous configuration is failed.
+Configuration need to be restarted if the previous configuration failed.
 In this case the CONFIGS flag stays de-asserted.
 Once successfully configured, the CONFIGS flag will be asserted.
 The CONFIGS flags is in the Initial device configuration flag register.